ethpandaops/optimism-package/README.md

 This will stop and remove all running enclaves and **delete all data**.

+# L2 Contract deployer
+The enclave will automatically deploy an optimism L2 contract on the L1 network.
+The contract address will be printed in the logs.
+You can use this contract address to interact with the L2 network.

+Please refer to this Dockerfile if you want to see how the contract deployer image is built: [Dockerfile](https://github.com/ethpandaops/eth-client-docker-image-builder/blob/master/op-contract-deployer/Dockerfile)

 ## Configuration

 To configure the package behaviour, you can modify your `network_params.yaml` file.
 The full YAML schema that can be passed in is as follows with the defaults provided: